Indie and traditional

 9. Free / Discounted Book Sites

 There are sites like Robin Reads, ENT, Freebooksy and others that build large databases of readers interested in free or discounted titles.
-Those lists are segmented by genre, so if you write Space Opera you won’t be bothering people who only love Cozy Mystery.
+Those lists are segmented by genre, so if you write Space Opera you won’t be bothering people who only love Cosy Mystery.

 You definitely want to drop some money on those sites.
 Get your book right in front of people specifically looking for titles like yours.
 And yes, those email lists go to discount hounds, but a lot of those discount hounds are looking for a new series to commit to and enjoy, so they want their “taster” experience to be free (or low cost).
 Thereafter they’ll be happy to pay full e-book prices.